 Ray and Charles had experimented with plywood for years.
 They had molded it into leg splints for the US Navy during WWII, and used it in their DCW and LCW chairs.
 Almost unprecedented in furniture design at the time, the Eames’ were among the first designers to introduce plywood to the industry.
 With the smooth, molded ply curves of the lounge chair, they announced their mastery over the material.

-As conversations around environmental waste and the furniture industry’s contribution to landfills and climate change started to build, manufacturers realized that though iconic, the lounge chair wasn’t quite earth friendly.
-It wasn’t recyclable or composed of recycled materials, even the process of its making wasn’t environmentally conscious.
+As conversations around environmental waste and the furniture industry’s contribution to landfills and climate change started to build, manufacturers realized that though iconic, the lounge chair wasn’t quite earth-friendly.
+It wasn’t recyclable or composed of recycled materials; even the process of its making wasn’t environmentally conscious.

 Re-editions of the chair have attempted to address these shortcomings since.
 In 2006, as part of the 50th anniversary celebrations of the chair, it was announced that the new models of the chair would replace the rosewood – which has become endangered – with (sustainably procured) Santos Palisander.
 Previously, Herman Miller had also switched up the rosewood with walnut and cherry.

-"Re-editions of the Eames Lounge Chair have attempted to address its shortcomings.
-In 2006, as part of the 50th anniversary celebrations of the chair, it was announced that the new models of the chair would replace the rosewood."
+Re-editions of the Eames Lounge Chair have attempted to address its shortcomings.
+In 2006, as part of the 50th anniversary celebrations of the chair, it was announced that the new models of the chair would replace the rosewood.

 Stylistic changes have been introduced too.
 In 2002, designer Hella Jongerious designed a white leather and light wood veneer variant of the chair.
 This re-edition, which the manufacturers claim was issued in keeping with the demands of the marketplace, is now sold alongside the black leather and dark wood version.

-See re-editions of Ray and Charles Eames' Plywood Elephant toy launched by Vitra in 2020 here
+See re-editions of Ray and Charles Eames' Plywood Elephant toy launched by Vitra in 2020 here.

-Buy 100 Midcentury Chairs: and their stories by Lucy Ryder Richardson, which follows the tales of many famous chairs, several still in production, here
+Buy '100 Midcentury Chairs: And Their Stories' by Lucy Ryder Richardson, which follows the tales of many famous chairs, several still in production, here.

-Read about the making of a re-edition of the iconic Chandigarh Chairs by Phantom Hands here
+Read about the making of a re-edition of the iconic Chandigarh Chairs by Phantom Hands here.

-Design Cosmopolitanism: Between Chairs Exhibition, Bauhaus Dessau, 2017
+Design Cosmopolitanism: 'Between Chairs' Exhibition, Bauhaus Dessau, 2017

-The Bauhaus L A B Between Chairs in 2017 was a Research Programme on Global Modernism at Bauhaus, Dessau.
-For the culminating exhibition participants recreated the India Lounge, designed by Gajanan Updhayay and Hans Gugelot.Read Essay
+The Bauhaus Lab 2017 'Between Chairs' was a research programme on global modernism at Bauhaus, Dessau.
+For the culminating exhibition, participants recreated the India Lounge designed by Gajanan Updhayaya and Hans Gugelot.Read Journal